foliant-docs/foliantcontrib.confluence/README.md

 You chapter md-content
 ```

 > Notice that we've also added a `confluence: true` key, which is required for chapter to be uploaded.
-If the key is `false` or is not defined, confluence_upload backend will ignore this chapter.
+If the key is `false` or is not defined, the backend will ignore this chapter.

 After you've added properties to every page you want to be uploaded, run the same `make confluence` command: